-If you still need help, your can drop by the #beets IRC channel on Freenode, send email to the mailing list, or file a bug in the issue tracker.
+If you still need help, your can drop by the #beets IRC channel on Freenode, drop by the discussion board, send email to the mailing list, or file a bug in the issue tracker.
 Please let us know where you think this documentation can be improved.